A Walking Wonders Art Tour of Hastings Heretaunga

 201 Eastbourne Street East, Hastings

 What’s a city art tour without an art gallery?
 Te Whare Toi o Heretaunga Hastings Art Gallery won’t leave you disappointed.
 Working with artists and communities to grow creativity, the gallery plays host to a rotating collection of contemporary exhibitions.
-From here, walk through Civic Square to view Nga Pou o Heretaunga, 18 traditionally carved pou, each wooden post representing an ancestor from marae around the Heretaunga district.
+From here, walk through Civic Square to view Nga Pou o Heretaunga, 18 traditionally carved pou, each representing an ancestor from marae around the Heretaunga district.

-To Cap if Off
+To Cap it Off

 Neat Hastings Places